 In 2017, the TCFD released recommendations designed to help investors and other stakeholders understand how organizations think about and assess climate-related risks and opportunities.
 There are 11 interrelated recommendations that are split into four reporting categories: governance, strategy, risk, and metrics and targets.
-More specifically, their guidance notes companies should disclose the processes utilized for governance around climate-related risks and opportunities in the governance section of their reporting.
-Disclosure within the strategy section could include actual and potential impacts of climate-related risks and opportunities on a company's business, strategy, and financial planning.
-In the risk management section, companies should disclose how they identify, assess, and manage climate-related risks.
-Finally, in the metrics and targets section, they advise that a company should disclose the metrics and targets used to assess and manage relevant climate-related risks and opportunities.
+More specifically, their guidance indicates companies should disclose the processes utilized for governance around climate-related risks and opportunities in the governance section of their reporting.
+Disclosure within the strategy section could include actual and potential impacts of climate-related risks and opportunities on a company's business, strategy and financial planning.
+In the risk management section, companies should disclose how they identify, assess and manage climate-related risks.
+Finally, in the metrics and targets section, they advise disclosing the metrics and targets used to assess and manage relevant climate-related risks and opportunities.

-The TCFD reported, in connection with the release of its 2023 status report in October 2023, that it had fulfilled its remit and disbanded.
-The Financial Stability Board (FSB) requested the International Financial Reporting Standards (IFRS) Foundation to assume monitoring of climate-related disclosures.
+The TCFD reported, in connection with the release of its 2023 status report in October 2023, it had fulfilled its responsibilities and disbanded.
+The Financial Stability Board requested the International Financial Reporting Standards (IFRS) Foundation to assume monitoring of climate-related disclosures.
 Effective November 2023, the TCFD website transitioned to a resource-only site containing previously developed Task Force materials.

-In its expanded role, the IFRS Foundation encourages the continued use of the TCFD recommendations adding it is the Foundation's position that the recommendations are a good entry point for companies who are beginning to use the ISSB's Standards.
+In its expanded role, the IFRS Foundation encourages the continued use of the TCFD Recommendations adding it is the Foundation's position that the recommendations are a good entry point for companies who are beginning to use standards set by the IFRS - International Sustainability Standards Board.

-We elected to update this report to demonstrate our ongoing effort to provide a transparent overview of our climate-related risks and opportunities, the related governance, and our strategic approach to managing these risks.
+We elected to update this report to demonstrate our ongoing effort to provide a transparent overview of our climate-related risks and opportunities, the related governance and our strategic approach to managing these risks.